SringayKeno/CreditRiskAnalysis1/README.md

 * Precision score - Precision score for high risk (0.01) and low risk 1.00
 * Recall score - Recall score for high risk (0.60) and low risk 0.68

+below, the results of the random sampling algorithm

 <img width="550" alt="1Naive Random Oversampling" src="https://user-images.githubusercontent.com/102890151/180676756-401f51d6-0292-4fc6-908f-95fa87ca84fb.png">

 ### SMOTE Oversampling

 The synthetic Minority Oversampling (SMOTE) technique increases the size of minorities by interpolating new instances.
 That is, some nearest neighbours are selected for an instance of the minority class.

+* The balanced accuracy score is 0.641
+* Precision score - Precision score for high risk (0.01) and low risk 1.00
+* Recall score - Recall score for high risk (0.60) and low risk 0.68

 <img width="475" alt="2SMOTE Oversampling" src="https://user-images.githubusercontent.com/102890151/180676777-94373d5c-480e-4d06-a713-3f739a507426.png">